Tag Archives: Zoe Boccabella

 It was lovely to share this moment with both Roger and also Cecil Gibson, born and of Millmerran and Western Creek for all of his 86 years.
 While others later became involved, for which I’m very thankful, Cec deserves special mention because he was the first local to pick up on this hidden history after reading about it in, Joe’s Fruit Shop and Milk Bar, and to contact me.
 He remained focussed on honouring the history both at the site and the Millmerran Museum, even when much seemed against him at times.

-To write about this internment camp and what happened to Italian-Australians in the 20th century is the most important part of what I’m fortunate to do.
+The opportunity to write about this internment camp and what happened to Italian-Australians in the 20th century is the most important part of what I’m fortunate to do.
 And I don’t think the people of Millmerran were given enough credit with the camp being kept secret from them for so long.
 All of those I’ve spoken to from the area have had nothing but respect, acceptance and the will to help preserve this history and for that I’ll always be grateful.
 Zoë x

 Thank you if you read until the very end! 😊 I just couldn’t skimp on this one. 💛 xx